microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-chat-userScopeTeamsAppInstallation.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [teamsAppInstallation](../resources/teamsappinstallation.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and an instance of [chat](../resources/chat.md) object in the response body.

 ## Examples